envico801/anki-owasp-top-10/README.md

 #### Chapter 1 - Overview

+Q:: What is the "Identification and Authentication Failures" category about?
+A:: **A07:2021 - Identification and Authentication Failures**: This category, formerly known as "Broken Authentication," has slid down in ranking.
+It now includes CWEs related to identification failures and is influenced by the availability of standardized frameworks.

 #### Chapter 2 - How to Prevent?

 ### Part IX - A08:2021-Software and Data Integrity Failures